Mori, Hokkaido: Ikameshi

 Mori is the home of ikameshi, a dish composed of squid cooked with rice inside.
 Mori Station bentō vendor Abe Bentōten invented ikameshi in 1941 as a result of food rationing during World War II.
 Japanese flying squid were caught in plentiful supply near Mori, and used as a way to ration rice.
 The Abe Bentōten store continues as the Ikameshi Abeshoten Co., a bentō and prepared foods company, located in Mori, with a shop at Mori Station.

 Education

 Mori is home to one high school, Mori Prefectural High School, a public high school operated by the Prefecture of Hokkaido.
 The high school was established in 1941 as a girl's high school run by the Town of Mori, but became a coeducation high school run by the prefecture in 1948.

 The Town of Mori Board of Education maintains two middle schools: Mori Middle School and Sawara Middle School.
 The town is home to six elementary schools.
 There are several empty elementary school buildings due to the declining population of the town, the most recent closings being Ishikura elementary school in 2017 and Akaigawa elementary school in 2011.

 Services

 Post

 The town of Mori is served by four post offices.
-The main post office is in the Miyukichō district, in close proximity to the Mori Town Hall.
+The main post office is in the Miyukichō district, near the Mori Town Hall.